-Below are descriptions of some of our major on-going and past projects.
+Below are descriptions of some of our major on-going and past projects, aside from the Heidelberg Tributary Loading Program.
 Click the title for more information (where available)!

 Long-Term Agro-Ecosystem Research Program (LTAR)

 In January 2014, the NCWQR formally joined with two research laboratories operated by the USDA Agricultural Research Service (ARS): the Soil Drainage Research Unit at The Ohio State University and the National Soil Erosion Research Laboratory at Purdue University.
 The three entities form the Eastern Corn Belt node of the LTAR network, one of eighteen nodes across the U.S. The goal of LTAR is to ensure sustained crop and livestock production and ecosystem services from agro-ecosystems, and to forecast and verify the effects of environmental trends, public policies, and emerging technologies.
 A key expectation of the LTAR Network is the application of research results to solve critical challenges facing agriculture including: 1) a safe and plentiful food supply; 2) climate change adaptation/mitigation; 3) supplying sources of bioenergy; 4) improving water/air/soil quality; and 5) maintaining biodiversity.
 Funding for collaboration among the three laboratories was still pending from USDA ARS as of December 2015.
 (Drs.
 Confesor, Johnson, Krieger and Baker)

 Forecasting Harmful Algal Blooms in Lake Erie’s Western Basin